sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

 published: true
 ---

-The following configuration variables can be set to control the Flex template app behaviour.
-Most of them have defaults that work for development environment.
-For production deploys most should be set.
+You can change the following environment variables to specify API credentials or enable certain functionalities.
+Most have a default value that allows you to run the template locally.
+However, when you are ready to deploy your marketplace to production, you should reference this list of environment variables.

-## Variables
+## List of available environment variables

 - **`REACT_APP_MAPBOX_ACCESS_TOKEN`**